Ryan-M-Smith/Quinton-VoiceAssistant/README.md

 ## Contributing

-To learn more about how to contribute, see ["Contributing" in README-EXT.md](README-EXT.md#contributing)
+To learn more about how to contribute, see ["Contributing"](README-EXT.md#contributing) in README-EXT.md.

 ## Software Information